Skip to main content

 Every platform offers basic demographic and geographic targeting.
 The differentiators are:

-- First-party data matching: Can you upload your CRM or email list?
+• First-party data matching: Can you upload your target account list or contact data?

-If you’re a B2B marketer, account-based and CRM-based targeting are non-negotiable.
+If you’re a B2B marketer, account-based targeting is non-negotiable.
 Most platforms built for consumer brands don’t offer these.

 Minimum Spend